-Taking the example in Figure \ref{fig:model_fig}, we first select the top-$k$ entries of the last logit as the speculation to the next next token.
-Then, we retrieval reference for both the next token ``the'' and the next next token ``area'', and return ``of the''.
+Taking the example in Figure \ref{fig:model_fig}, we first select the top-$k$ entries of the last logit as the speculation for the next next token.
+Then, we retrieve reference for both the next token ``the'' and the next next token ``area'', and return ``of the''.
 After that, we organize these draft tokens into a draft tree, where the next token serves as the root.
-Finally, token sequence ``area of the'' is accepted by $\mathcal{M}$.
+Finally, the token sequence ``area of the'' is accepted by $\mathcal{M}$.

-After the retrieving process, we employ a simple pruning strategy to control the number of the draft tokens.
+After the retrieval process, we employ a simple pruning strategy to control the number of draft tokens.
 Specifically, we do not prune the retrieval tokens for the next token.
-For each speculated next next token, we prune the retrieval tokens with a simple heuristic strategy: if the rank of the next next token is below than 8, we preserve 4 tokens; if the rank of the next next token is below than 32, we preserve 3 tokens; otherwise we only preserve the speculate next next token itself.
+For each speculated next next token, we prune the retrieval tokens with a simple heuristic strategy: if the rank of the next next token is below 8, we preserve 4 tokens; if the rank of the next next token is below 32, we preserve 3 tokens; otherwise, we only preserve the speculated next next token itself.
 The retrieval process is terminated until the total number of draft tokens exceeds a specific draft tree capacity ${K}$.
 These thresholds are chosen as simple fractions of $K$ without careful tuning, implementing a pyramid allocation that gives more retrieved tokens to higher-confidence speculations.
 Furthermore, we explored the impact of various pruning strategies, with results detailed in Table~\ref{tab:llama3_pruning_ab} of Appendix~\ref{more_pruning}.